swiftlang/swift-llbuild/docs/buildsystem.rst

    * - is-directory-structure
      - A boolean value, indicating whether the node should represent the directory structure of a file path.
-Such nodes should be name as '<path>/' (which would normally be a directory node), and then this attributed used to change the type.
+Such nodes should be named as '<path>/' (which would normally be a directory node), and then this attribute used to change the type.

+       Directory structure nodes are affected by change tracking differently than normal directory nodes.
+A normal directory node computes its signatures effectively as the sum of the signatures of all its contained files, recursively.
+A directory *structure* node's signature, by contrast, is effectively the sum of the filenames of its contained files, not taking into account their attributes or contents (except for the attributes of the directory itself).
+Thus, this tracks when the "structure" of the directory changes (for example, files are added or removed), but not every modification to the files under the directory.

    * - is-virtual
      - A boolean value, indicating whether or not the node is "virtual".
 By